 1. Hatha Yoga

-If you have chronic pain from arthritis or fibromyalgia, make yin yoga your best friend — you won’t regret it.
-This yoga style focuses on getting your connective tissues pliable by holding static, floor-based stretches for three to five minutes.
-You will feel gloriously sore in a positive way.
+If you have chronic pain from arthritis or fibromyalgia, you may consider Yin Yoga.
+This yoga style focuses on making your body more pliable and flexible by holding static, floor-based stretches for three to five minutes.
+There are no balancing postures to master, so Yin is also good for beginners.

-Talk to your doctor.
-When combined with traditional therapies, this practice makes a fabulous holistic treatment.
-If you formerly used medications to treat your disorders, you may need to adjust your prescriptions once you begin reaping the benefits of this yoga style.
-The best part?
-If you are new to the practice, you won’t have to master anything crazy nor maintain your balance.
+When combined with traditional therapies, Yin Yoga makes a fabulous holistic treatment.
+If you use medications to treat your disorders, you may need to adjust your prescriptions once you begin seeing and feeling the benefits of this yoga style.

 3. Vinyasa Yoga